-- 2.3.3.
-It is anticipated that 8 charter days (depending on charter rate) will be needed to reach our project objective of fishing 8,400-9,600 hooks / 84-96 skates.
-However, additional days will occur for mobilization and demobilization.
-Precise cruise dates will be somewhat flexible given weather, vessel sampling logistics, and personnel constraints.
-One day will be necessary for each mobilization and demobilization day. - 2.3.4.
-This research cruise will terminate when, as determined jointly by the vessel captain and chief scientist, either: (1) the scientific objectives of the cruise have been met (e.g., fishing between 84-96 skates during day light hours), (2) available funds have been exhausted, (3) due to equipment failure, inclement weather, or other cause it appears that the scientific objectives cannot be met within a reasonable time frame, or (4) the limit of compensable sampling days has been reached.
-The chief scientist, in consultation with the contractor, will determine the vessels sampling schedule. - 2.3.5.
-If the project is terminated before the limit of compensable sampling days has been reached, an additional cruise may be scheduled at the discretion of PSMFC, at a time determined jointly by PSMFC and the contractor. - 2.3.6.
+- 2.3.5.
+Fuel costs accrued during this project will be reimbursed to the contractor by the PSMFC.
+Receipt(s) must be provided for fuel reimbursement. - 2.3.6.
+Bait for this project will be provided by the PSMFC.
+The PSMFC will consult the contractor to determine which type of bait to purchase. - 2.3.7.
+When deploying and retrieving the longline gear, the scientific crew will collect categorical data (e.g., yes / no data counts) to quantify if gear deployments and/or retrievals differ between pot quantities and spacings or pose safety issues.
+For example, if the gear was deployed and retrieved without any significant issues, such as (but not limited to) large gear snarls, considerable contact with the vessel's bulwarks, groundline damage, or hydraulic gear-hauling difficulties, then the event would be considered successful and categorized as yes in the data set.
+On the contrary, if a significant issue occurred, the event would be categorized as no. Video footage and photos will also be taken of the longline gear as it is being deployed and retrieved for documentation and educational purposes. - 2.3.8.
+This research cruise will terminate when, as determined jointly by the vessel captain and chief scientist, either: (1) the scientific objectives of the cruise have been met, (2) available funds have been exhausted, (3) due to equipment failure, inclement weather, or other cause it appears that the scientific objectives cannot be met within a reasonable time frame, or (4) the limit of compensable sampling days has been reached.
+The chief scientist, in consultation with the contractor, will determine the vessels sampling schedule. - 2.3.9.
+If the project is terminated before the limit of compensable sampling days has been reached, an additional cruise may be scheduled at the discretion of PSMFC, at a time determined jointly by PSMFC and the contractor. - 2.3.10.
 For terms of this agreement, only days meeting the definition of "sample days" as defined in Section 3.1, are compensable as sample days.
 If, during a cruise, inclement weather, vessel equipment failure, or other development makes it impossible or unwise to continue sampling operations, the contractor and PSMFC may elect to terminate the cruise and return to port.
 Alternatively, PSMFC and the contractor may jointly elect to suspend sampling operations and wait for conditions to improve.
 Time loss due to vessel equipment breakdown or time spent at the dock, such as waiting for the tide, supplies or crew, is not compensable under agreement.

 2.4.
-VESSEL REQUIREMENTS
+VESSEL REQUIREMENTS AND CONTRACTOR RESPONSIBILITIES